 5.6.2.1.
 If the trough, between multiple peaks, returns to or below the pre-stimulus tonic level, the response is not considered a complex response.
-In the two examples below, the responses are not complex, even though they have multiple peaks, because the trough fell slightly below the pre-stimulus tonic level in the example on the left, and it returned to the pre-stimulus level in the example on the right.
+In Figure F.21 (pg 28), the responses are not complex, even though they have multiple peaks, because the trough fell slightly below the pre-stimulus tonic level in the example on the left, and it returned to the pre-stimulus level in the example on the right.